Billing cycle: Definition, how long it is and more

 Understanding how billing cycles, statement balances, grace periods and due dates work can help you make strategic decisions about how and when to use a credit card.

 Knowing when a billing cycle comes to an end can help you budget for the upcoming bill.
-Paying the bill in full can help you avoid paying interest.
+Paying off a credit card in full can help you avoid paying interest.
 But even when that’s not possible, you can make the minimum payment by the due date to avoid a late fee.
 If you’re more than 30 days past due, it could hurt your credit scores.

 Credit card issuers often send an update to the three major credit bureaus—Equifax®, Experian® and TransUnion®—with your card’s balance after the end of each billing cycle.
 But the timing can depend on the issuer.
 The reported balance and credit limit can impact your credit utilization ratio, which is a measure of how much available credit you’re using and an important credit-scoring factor.

 Checking your credit card balance throughout each billing cycle can help you keep an eye on your current balance and prepare for upcoming bills.
-Capital One customers can use the Capital One Mobile app to check balances, pay bills or lock their card.
-And customers can set up notifications to get real-time spending alerts on the app.
+Capital One customers can use the Capital One Mobile app1 to check balances, pay bills or lock their cards.2 And customers can set up notifications to get real-time spending alerts on the app.

-You can also use CreditWise from Capital One to access your TransUnion credit report and weekly VantageScore® 3.0 credit score anytime—without hurting your score.
-CreditWise is free and available to everyone—even if you’re not a Capital One cardholder.
+You can also use CreditWise from Capital One to access your TransUnion credit report and VantageScore® 3.0 credit score anytime—without hurting your score.
+CreditWise is free and available to everyone—even if you’re not a Capital One cardholder.3